Eagles Schedule Tracker: Confirmed Games, Rumors & Everything Else We Know

 The Eagles will play on "Sunday Night Football" against the Commanders at Northwest Stadium to kick off November.

 Jaden Hurts and Jayden Daniels is a box office matchup, and made for primetime.
-The Eagles are 32-20 against the Commanders since 2000, as the NFC East rivalry has been revitalized with the Commanders making the NFC Championship Game two years ago.
+This is the second of the two matchups between the Eagles and Commanders, as the NFC East rivals will play in Week 1 in Philadelphia.

 Week 12: at Dallas Cowboys (Thanksgiving)

-The Eagles will play on Thanksgiving for the first time since the 2015 season, holding a 6-1 record all time on Thanksgiving Day.
-This is the second consecutive year the Eagles did not play on Sunday of Thanksgiving week, as they hosted the Black Friday Game last year.
+The Eagles will play on Thanksgiving for the first time since 2015, holding a 6-1 record all time on the holiday.
+This is the second consecutive year the Eagles did not play on the Sunday of Thanksgiving week, as they hosted the Black Friday game last year.

-This is the first time the Eagles will play the Cowboys on Thanksgiving since 2014 and the third time overall.
-The Eagles are 2-0 against the Cowboys on Thanksgiving.
+This is the first time the Eagles will play the Cowboys on Thanksgiving since 2014 and the fourth time they'll play on the holiday in franchise history.

 Week 15: vs. Seattle Seahawks (Saturday)